Department of International Business and Economics

 - To prepare highly qualified specialists who will be in-demand on the labour market with a profound knowledge of international business management, marketing, advertising and start-ups, who are able to achieve high performance in the private and public sector by implementing the following programmes:

-- bachelors' programmes (in Latvian) International Business and Sustainable Economy, International Marketing and Advertising, Startup Entrepreneurship) and in English (International Business and Start-up Entrepreneurship)
+- bachelors' programmes in Latvian (International Business and Sustainable Economy, International Marketing and Advertising, Startup Entrepreneurship) and in English (International Business and Start-up Entrepreneurship)

 - masters' programmes (in Latvian) International Business and Law, International Marketing and Advertising